xpack/mock-console-ts/README.md

 # The xPack Mock Console

-A Node.js CommonJS/ES6 module with a mock console.
+A Node.js CommonJS/ES6 module with a mock console

 ## Project documentation